 Regarding the transfer of ash and slag waste by Jaks Power Company causing environmental pollution, on the afternoon of September 5, Mr. Luu Van Ban, Vice Chairman of Hai Duong Provincial People's Committee chaired a meeting and listened to reports from relevant departments and units.

-Provincial Vice Chairman Luu Van Ban once again requested Jaks Power Company to continue to suspend the transfer of ash and slag from 0:00 on September 6 until permission is granted by competent authorities.
+Provincial Vice Chairman Luu Van Ban once again requested Jaks Power Company to continue to temporarily suspend the transfer of ash and slag from 0:00 on September 6 until permission is granted by competent authorities.

 Speaking to reporters, a representative of Jaks Power Company said: All procedures related to the installation of additional dust reduction equipment in the transfer of ash and slag will be completed no later than September 15.

-As reported, the People's Committee of Hai Duong province requested Jaks Power Company to stop transferring ash and slag to overcome environmental risks.
+As reported, the People's Committee of Hai Duong province requested Jaks Power Company to stop transferring ash and slag to address environmental risks.
 However, over the past month, Dong Hai 27/7 Joint Stock Company has not complied with the request and has brazenly taken ash and slag out of the factory for consumption.

 Source